 Why create boring pictures when you can simultaneously characterize your artistic expression and make an artistic statement?
 Seek originality free from outside influence, not to be a carbon copy of anyone else.
 Create art to capture the viewer’s imagination and decipher the art in their own way.
 Excite their critical thinking and entice their emotional behavior and make it fun.
 I'm not a fine artist, I'm a fun artist.

 Identifying my style is difficult since it evolves with each painting.
 I recognize it as somewhat abstract subjective expressions.
 It's to be able to paint anything right out of your imagination and make up shit as I go along.
 It's somewhere between expressionism and pop art, a contemporary pop culture art.
 I believe abstract expressionism promotes creativity, imagination, and critical thought.
 Pop art is just having fun.
-That's the whole purpose of my efforts in painting, to enable these assets and culture the viewer.
+That's the whole purpose of my efforts in painting, to enable these assets and culture the viewer and have fun with it.
 Always searching to capture something new, unique, and thought-provoking and share it with the world.
 When I arrive at whatever it turns out to be, it'll probably be altogether different from where I started in the first place.

 The whole idea behind self-teaching is to develop a painting style unique to oneself without influence from outside sources.
 Painting to create your way of doing things.